 The seat belts can be cleaned by wiping them with a sponge dampened in a mild soap solution.
 Allow the belts to dry completely in the shade before using them.
-See "Seat belt maintenance" in the "Seats, restraints and supplemental air bag systems" section of this manual.
+See "Seat belt maintenance" in the "Safety - Seats, seat belts and supplemental air bags" section of this manual.

 Do not allow wet seat belts to roll up in the retractor.
-NEVER use bleach, dye or chemical solvents to clean the seat belts. since these materials may severely weaken the seat belt webbing.
+NEVER use bleach, dye or chemical solvents to clean the seat belts, since these materials may severely weaken the seat belt webbing.